 How Donations are spent

 The spending of Donations will be at the discretion of the Campaign, in accordance with its objectives and purposes.
-These include but are not limited to paying for current and future expenditure on: the Left Legal Fighting Fund; the Festival of Resistance; and/or the Campaign.
+These include but are not limited to paying for current and future expenditure on: the Left Legal Fighting Fund; the Festival of Resistance; the EHRC Response Fund; and/or the Campaign.
 Expenditure includes but is not limited to administration, site maintenance, advertising, legal costs, marketing, room hire, travel costs, office costs, posters and flyers, video production, and graphic design.

 How Donations are divided

 All Donations made through the site are paid into the Campaign’s bank account and are all automatically tagged with corresponding electronic labels so that a full record exists indicating to which causes Donations have been made.
 This process enables the Campaign to use a single payment-processor that is integrated with the site whilst still allowing the Campaign to track how much money has been donated from whom and to what specific cause.
 We endeavour to split and transfer Donations that are paid into the Campaign's bank account into two separate dedicated bank accounts for the Left Legal Fighting Fund and the Festival of Resistance within 14 working days of Donations being made through the site.
 Donations made to the EHRC Response Fund will be saved in the Campaign’s bank account, but recorded separately to the Campaign’s expenditure.

 All of the content on Campaign for Chris Williamson (including text, databases, graphics, videos and software) is owned by (and all copyright, trademark and other intellectual property rights in that content shall at all times remained vested in) us or our licencors and is protected by UK and international copyright and other intellectual property laws.